-Ecommerce metrics that matter: macro-conversions
+E-commerce metrics that matter: macro-conversions

 Intermediate metrics allow you to locate the growth points of individual elements and stages of the sales funnel.
 However, it’s the final metrics that help to see the real picture.
 It is especially important for top management and business owners.
-At the end of the day, a giant client base is worthless for your cozy bootstrap business if the economy does not converge.
+At the end of the day, a large client base is worthless for your cozy bootstrap business if the economy does not converge.

 Below you can see a list of metrics and a summary table at the end, which also offers suggestions on how to improve those metrics.

-Average revenue per user (ARPU) and per paying user (ARPPU)
+The average revenue per user (ARPU) and per paying user (ARPPU)

 ARPU helps to estimate how much money each user brought to the site provides.
 It is pretty simple: you choose a planned profit, then determine how many visitors you need to attract to reach the profit.